stadium-software/icons/README.md

-# Icons
+# Iconify Icons Library

 ## Description

-This repo uses the [Iconify](https://icon-sets.iconify.design/) framework to enable the use of a large number of icons from a variety of sets in Stadium 6 applications.
-A variety of modules depend on the implementation of this library before icons will show.
+This repo describes how to implement the [Iconify](https://icon-sets.iconify.design/) library.
+This library is useful when an application requires a large number of icons.

 ## Note
 The Icons module requires application users to have an internet connection.
 This module does not currently support offline environments.
 Offline installations are, in principle, possible, but may be complex to implement from an infrastructural perspective.